AGE IN CHAMPIONSHIP RACES. RUNS THAT SEASON BEFORE G1 attempt. R,F,U,P or B last time out? WHICH SIRES? 1st or 2nd last time out?

 Kings Theatre was the only sire in 2015 to have 2 winners and that was lucky as the second was Glens Melody after Annie Power's fall.
 Leading sire in 2015 was the late Karinga Bay solely because he sired Coneygree.
 Top money earner at the 2014 Festival was Oscar with Lord Windermere, O'Faolains Boy, Apache Jack.
 Eight of Oscar's 13 Festival winners won over at least 3 miles.
 No sire in 2014 had more than two winners.
 Beneficial had three Festival winners in 2013, Oscar, Kings Theatre and Bob Back two each.

-Best Festival performer at the moment is Kings Theatre, sire of 15 Festival winners in the last 11 years. only two handicap places in 2018.
-Oscar 15, Presenting has 14 winners, Robins Des Champs 13.
+Best Festival performer at the moment is Oscar with 16 Festival winners, Kings Theatre with 15, Presenting has 12 winners, Robin Des Champs 13.
 (Robin's numbers helped slightly by Quevega).
-Accordion has sired 9 Festival winners since Dato Star in 1995.
-Bob Back 8 winners, none last four years.
-In the last six Festivals the numbers of different winning sires covering the now 28 races are 25, 28, 27, 23, 26, 22, 23.
+Accordion sired 9 Festival winners since Dato Star in 1995.
+Bob Back 8 winners.
+In the last six Festivals the numbers of different winning sires covering the now 28 races are 24, 25, 28, 27, 23, 26, 22, 23.
 The 26 different Champion Bumper sires are named on that page.
-This does show the variety and numbers in the breeding programme.
+No expert, so I'm not sure what it proves.

-Last year, 14 winners were Irish bred, 14 were French bred.
-No English bred.
-No wonder Bruce Millington wants those names changed.
+Last year, 16 Irish Bred, 11 French and Aramax from Germany.
+In 2019 it was 14 each, IRE and FRE bred.
+No English bred last two Festivals.
+No wonder Bruce Millington in the Post wants those names changed.
 In 2018, 14 winners were Irish bred, 11 French and three English.

-Ruby Walsh on RTE has made the point that we tend to make too much of the sire of the winner and should concentrate more on he breeding on the dam's side as that's where the stamina tends to comes from.
-Not enough time, and not enough knowledge on the topic.
-Maybe for another year.
-Jane Mangan on the Final Furlong Podcast is always fascinating on the breeding topic when a guest.
+Ruby Walsh on RTE has regularly made the point that we tend to make too much of the sire of the winner and should concentrate more on he breeding on the dam's side as that's where the stamina tends to comes from.
+Wouldn't dare to disagree.
+Jane Mangan when a guest on the Final Furlong Podcast is always fascinating on the topic of breeding.

 My work here is now done.